-&lt;sup>2 Awardees are welcome to use a method of monitoring any metric which exceeds the accuracy of the recommended monitoring method.
-Awardees are also welcome to monitor additional metrics beyond the core set of metrics listed in this document.
+&lt;sup>3 Awardees are welcome to use a method of monitoring any metric which exceeds the accuracy of the recommended monitoring method.

 Water Level (the measure of time and/or water depths that tidal water is over the marsh surface) Measure water level and marsh surface elevation to the same established benchmark reference point.
 Water level can be measured with loggers.
 Most projects will likely only require 1 logger, though large projects may need more.
 Loggers should be installed in adjacent subtidal or low intertidal areas.
 Measure at 5 to 15 minute intervals for at least 30 days, preferably a year.
 Pre-construction preferred.
 This measurement is needed to calculate the amount of time that the water level is greater than the marsh surface level, e.g. inundation.
 The distribution of marsh plant species is determined by inundation and salinity.
 Although it is not a measure of restoration success, measures of inundation time that marsh is covered by tidal water provides valuable data on where the marsh is in the tidal frame.
 Ideally, this should be determined BEFORE the restoration.
 Oyster reef restored (acres) Only if applicable.
 Mark edge of restored oyster bed.
 Entire reef Bi-annually in the same seasons every year (e.g. spring and fall every year).
 Pre- and post- construction.
 Document the change in restored oyster reef over time.